How to use CAT5 wiring for CCTV

 Video is transmitted along the CAT5e cable using a pair of video baluns, one at the DVR end, one at the camera end.
 Power is transmitted using using screw in DC plugs and sockets.
 The plug goes at camera end the socket at the DVR end.
 Locate the camera power supply close to the DVR.

 Use the correct type of CAT5e cable

-You must use pure copper CAT5 cable.
-Some CAT5 cable is not pure copper but copper coated aluminum or CCA.
+You must use pure copper CAT5 cable .
+Some CAT5 cable is not pure copper but CCA or copper coated aluminum.
 Don't rely on the label or what the retailer says, actually check the cable yourself.
-CCA tends to break easily when bent and you can scrape the copper off to reveal silver coloured metal underneath.
+CAT5, CAT5e, CAT6 and CAT6e can all be CCA rather than pure copper.
+CCA tends to break easily when bent and you can scrape the copper off to reveal silver coloured metal in the centre.
 All the cable we sell is pure copper external grade.